hoangduytran/blender-manual/manual/editors/nla/sidebar.rst

    Active Strip panel.

+Contains common strip properties.

+Frame Start
+   The frame where the strip begins.
+Changing this will move the strip while keeping its duration constant.

-Frame Start, End
+Frame End
-   The boundaries of the strip itself.
-Note that this will stretch the duration of the Action, it will not cause greater or fewer keyframes from the Actions to play (see below for that option).
+   The frame where the strip ends.
+Changing this will also change the *Action Clip Frame End*, thereby cropping or extending the action.
+If you instead want to speed it up or slow it down, scale it by using :menuselection:`Strip --> Transform --> Scale` or adjusting the *Playback Scale* setting.

 Extrapolation
    See :ref:`Extrapolation <bpy.types.AnimData.action_extrapolation>`.